soitun/BotBrowser/tests/README.md

 **Data Collection:** Fingerprint data collected only from publicly accessible test interfaces and demonstration sites under controlled, non-production conditions.

-⚠️ **Important:** Results from these tests demonstrate fingerprint consistency research and should not be used as instructions for unauthorized access or circumventing production security systems.
+⚠️ **Important:** Results from these tests demonstrate fingerprint consistency research and should not be used as instructions for unauthorized access or violating production security controls.

 ### Responsible Research Guidelines